yuseok-kim-edushare/PowerBuilder-Dw2Doc-Example/README.md

     dotnet publish Dw2Doc.sln --configuration Release -r windows -f net6.0-windows --no-restore /warnaserror /p:TreatWarningsAsErrors=true

 - you can chose build target framework by your needs, for commonly, .net framework 4.8.1 or .net6 or .net8 for pb 2022 or 2025
+  - and you can find build artifacts with pdb(for debugging) in C# solution/bin/-Target Frameworks-

 # Credits